FredF78/reactlab1/README.md

 This app is built to a browseriy bundle containing jsx snippets and react runtime which compiles everything in the browser.
-It can be speeded up by compiling the jsx on the server and returning them with for example Express instead.

 To run this, execute following steps (node.js required: found at http://nodejs.org/)